 Rib Steak is ever tender and flavourful.
 One of the most flavourful tender steaks.
 Good for pan-searing, broiling or grilling.

 2 steaks per package, 1 inch thick.
-2 packages per box (packaged in vacuum packaging, about half the seals are broken).
+2 packages per box.
+Packaged in butcher paper.

 Grazing Days Farm Protocols

 People often ask us about our animal husbandry practices.
 How do we raise them?
 What do we feed them?
 Below you will find an articulation of our animal husbandry protocols.
 Additionally you will find here our protocols for land management and our protocols for processed products like sausages, burger patties, ham, bacon and pâté.